Run a Node

 |---|---|---|

-| Status | Live | Coming soon |
+| Status | Live | V0 preview in development |

 | What you do | Serve inference jobs (chat, image generation) | Verify that workers’ results are honest |